-The late night levy is a optional power which enables Licensing Authorities in England and Wales to charge a levy to premises which sell alcohol late at night, as a means of raising a contribution towards the costs of policing the late-night economy.
+The late night levy is an optional power which enables Licensing Authorities in England and Wales to charge a levy to premises who sell alcohol late at night as a means of raising a contribution towards the costs of policing the late-night economy.

-The late night levy can affect a premises which operate between midnight and 6am, depending on the scheme designed by the Licensing Authority.
+The late night levy can affect premises who operate between midnight and 6am, depending on the scheme designed by the licensing authority.

 Not every Licensing Authority has chosen to implement a late night levy, below is a map showing details of late night levies that are in place or being consulted on.

 What is the aim of the late night levy?